rono2845/Sign-Language-Detection/README.md

 # Sign-Language-Detection
+  Helps to understand the differently abled person and communicate.
 # Motivation

 The 2011 Indian census cites roughly 1.3 million people with “hearing impairment”.
 In contrast to that numbers from India’s